Microsoft changed the shortcut to turn on full screen mode for Apps on Windows 10

 This operation is more inconvenient than pressing F11 and it's not clear why Microsoft has changed that.
 Perhaps F11 is used for other features in the application, although with Edge browser it doesn't work.

-- How to exit full screen mode on Windows
+- How to enable full screen mode for applications on Galaxy S8

 - How to create a two-screen switch mode shortcut on Windows 10